 Exterior polyurethane can enhance the natural beauty of the wood grain, providing a glossy or satin finish that’s aesthetically pleasing.
-However, choosing between the types of polyurethane is confusing and can make or break your DIY project.
+However, if you’ve ever stood in front of a shelf filled with different types of polyurethane, you’d understand the overwhelming feeling of choice.

-If you don’t want to risk uneven or rough surfaces, our woodworking experts tested the best exterior polyurethanes to help you choose the right one for your needs.
+A wrong pick can lead to unwanted uneven or rough surfaces, turning a promising DIY project into a cautionary tale.
+To avoid this, I’ve tested the best exterior polyurethanes in the market to help you choose the right one for your needs!

 • Easy application